auscompgeek/sphinxify/README.md

 # sphinxify
-Convert Javadoc (and Doxygen, maybe) to Sphinx docstrings.
+Convert Javadoc and Doxygen to Sphinx docstrings.

 ## Why?
 The [RobotPy][] project ports Java libraries to Python.